 Form 1099-NEC is also used for reporting (with a checkmark in box 2) payer direct sales of $5,000 or more in consumer products to the recipient for resale, although these payments can be reported on Form 1099-MISC instead.

 Payments made to an individual, partnership, estate, or sometimes a corporation may be reported on Form 1099-NEC.
-Despite the general exception for corporation payees, reporting attorneys’ fees (Box 1, Form 1099-NEC) or gross income (Box 10, Form 1099-MISC) of corporations providing legal services is required on Form 1099).
+Despite the general exception for corporation payees, reporting attorneys’ fees (Box 1, Form 1099-NEC) or gross proceeds paid to an attorney (Box 10, Form 1099-MISC) of corporations providing legal services is required on Form 1099).

 Independent contractors, whose income payments may be reported by payers on Form 1099-NEC, include: